najamsk/najamsk/README.md

 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on Golang, React, Typescript, Next.Js, GraphQl and GRPC
+- 🌱 I’m currently learning kubernetes, service mesh, elixir
+- 👯 I’m looking to collaborate on elixir and microservices
+- 🤔 I’m looking for help with kubernetes and different cloud providers like GCP and AWS
+- 💬 Ask me about golang, front-end, graphQL
+- 📫 How to reach me: twitter: [@najamsikander](https://twitter.com/najamsikander)
+- ⚡ Fun fact: Like reading books, video games, humor and tech.

 One of my major passions in life is technology.
 After my computer science studies I applied my knowledge and enthusiasm to real-world applications by working in industry as a web developer with passion for front-end and back-end technologies.